-For periods up to and including the date of Separation, we are included in the consolidated U.S. federal and state income tax returns of GE, where applicable, but also file certain separate state and foreign income tax returns.
-For periods after the date of Separation, we will file separate consolidated U.S. federal and state income tax returns.
+For periods up to and including the date of Separation, we were included in the consolidated U.S. federal and state income tax returns of GE, where applicable, but also filed certain separate state and foreign income tax returns.
+For periods after the date of Separation, we file separate consolidated U.S. federal and state income tax returns.
 The tax provision is presented on a separate company basis as if we were a separate filer for tax purposes for all periods presented.
 The effects of tax adjustments and settlements from taxing authorities are presented in our condensed consolidated financial statements in the period in which they occur.
-Our current obligations for taxes are settled with GE, or the relevant tax authority, as applicable, on an estimated basis and adjusted in later periods as appropriate and are reflected in our consolidated financial statements in the periods in which those settlements occur.
+Our current obligations for taxes are settled with the relevant tax authority, or GE, as applicable, on an estimated basis and adjusted in later periods as appropriate and are reflected in our consolidated financial statements in the periods in which those settlements occur.
 We recognize the current and deferred tax consequences of all transactions that have been recognized in the financial statements using the provisions of the enacted tax laws.
 In calculating the provision for interim income taxes, in accordance with Accounting Standards Codification 740, Income Taxes, we apply an estimated annual effective tax rate to year-to-date ordinary income.
 At the end of each interim period, we estimate the effective tax rate expected to be applicable for the full fiscal year.
 See "Management's Discussion and Analysis-Critical Accounting Estimates" in our 2015 Form 10-K, for a discussion of the significant judgments and estimates related to income taxes.

-We are under continuous examination by the Internal Revenue Service ("IRS") and the tax authorities of various states as part of their audit of GE's tax returns.
-The IRS is currently auditing GE's consolidated U.S. income tax returns for 2010 and 2011, as well as 2012 and 2013.
+For periods prior to separation, we are under continuous examination by the Internal Revenue Service ("IRS") and the tax authorities of various states as part of their audit of GE's tax returns.
+The IRS is currently auditing GE's consolidated U.S. income tax returns for 2012 and 2013.
 We are under examination in various states going back to 2008 as part of their audit of GE's tax returns.
+We are not currently under audit with respect to any post-separation periods.
 We believe that there are no issues or claims that are likely to significantly impact our results of operations, financial position or cash flows.
 We further believe that we have made adequate provision for all income tax uncertainties that could result from such examinations.